 Ant-Man is a popular comic book character and a blockbuster recent movie, with Paul Rudd in the starring role.
-But the real ant-man is a real scientist who has devoted his life to the study of the humble and ubiquitous six-legged creatures.
+But the real ant-man is a scientist who has devoted his life to the study of these humble and ubiquitous six-legged creatures.
 E. O. Wilson has used his knowledge of ants to create the ecological ideas that drive biodiversity conservation today.

 Edward Osborne Wilson was born in Birmingham, Alabama, on June 10, 1929.
 He and his family moved often, and the young Wilson chose nature as his best friend.
 He wanted to study birds, but poor hearing in one ear and blindness in one eye (a fishing accident) meant he didn’t have the acute senses needed for ornithology.
 So, he turned to insects, noting that “Most children have a bug period.
 I near grew out of mine.”